Édouard Nieuport: Records set by his aircraft

 As a designer, his aeroplanes won many awards, prizes, and competitions during 1910 and 1911, not to mention achieving some historical firsts:

 His early Nieuport II (Roman numeral two, not the later famous type eleven), was flown at Rheims in July 1910, and was judged by many as the best in the show.

 On 24 October 1911 a Nieuport IVG, flown for the Italian Army Air Corps in North Africa by Capitano Moizo, made the second-ever reconnaissance flight by a military aeroplane, and perhaps the first bombing run.

 A Nieuport monoplane, flown by Weymann, won the French Military Aircraft trials competition held in October and November 1911.

 Legacy

-His brother Charles de Niéport, who continued his work, died in a crash landing barely a year later on 24 January 1913. Édouard's designs continued to be built by the company and licensed for production internationally.
+His brother Charles de Niéport, who continued his work, died in a crash landing barely 16 months later, on 24 January 1913. Édouard's designs continued to be built by the company and licensed for production internationally.
 His aircraft were all monoplanes, not the biplanes for which the company became famous during the First World War.
 His monoplanes were sold throughout Europe, and involved in many other aviation firsts: